 The Eastern and Southern Africa region (ESAR) comprises of 22 countries.
-UN Women has presence in 13 of these countries: Burundi, Democratic Republic of Congo (DRC) Ethiopia, Kenya, Malawi, Mozambique, Rwanda, South Sudan, Sudan, Tanzania, Uganda, South Africa Multi-Country Office (MCO) and Zimbabwe.
+UN Women has a presence in 13 of these countries: Burundi, Democratic Republic of Congo (DRC) Ethiopia, Kenya, Malawi, Mozambique, Rwanda, South Sudan, Sudan, Tanzania, Uganda, South Africa Multi-Country Office (MCO) and Zimbabwe.
 The South Africa MCO covers the Southern Africa Customs Union countries ie Botswana, Lesotho, Namibia, South Africa and Swaziland.
-UN Women also has a Somalia Program has recently established physical presence in the Mogadishu, Hargeisa and Puntland.
+UN Women also has a Somalia Program has recently established a physical presence in the Mogadishu, Hargeisa and Puntland.

 The economic outlook for Eastern and Southern Africa (ESAR) just like for Africa as whole remains favourable in spite of challenging global macro-economic conditions.
-Ethiopia, Mozambique and Rwanda are among the six world’s fastest growing economies.
+Ethiopia, Mozambique and Rwanda are among the six world’s fastest-growing economies.
 Africa’s economic growth is driven by the discovery and exploitation of mineral resources.
 The high performing countries are dominated by countries rich in oil and gas, and solid minerals.
-However this impressive growth has not translated into poverty reduction or increased employment.
+However, this impressive growth has not translated into poverty reduction or increased employment.
 Africa is still home to 30% of the world’s poor.
 The countries in Eastern and Southern Africa with high growth rates have the highest income inequality in the world.

 Agriculture is the largest sector in Eastern and Southern Africa (ESAR), employing 65 % of Africa’s labour force, accounting for 32 % of GDP, and in some countries providing up to 80 % of foreign exchange earnings (World Bank).

 The ESAR is politically diverse with some countries experiencing conflicts while others are emerging from conflicts.
 Ten countries will hold elections during 2014-2016.
 Women’s leadership is increasingly accepted.
-Most countries in the region have constitutions guaranteeing equality, and election laws that provide for affirmative action measures.
+Most countries in the region have constitutions guaranteeing equality and election laws that provide for affirmative action measures.

 Although Rwanda with 64% female representation in Parliament leads globally, Africa’s average of women’s representation in parliament is at only 15 %.
 Female representation in parliament in ESAR countries range from 64% to 1.82% (Somalia).
-Most countries in the region have constitutions guaranteeing equality, and election laws that provide for affirmative action measures.
+Most countries in the region have constitutions guaranteeing equality and election laws that provide for affirmative action measures.
 Others like South Africa have effective voluntary measures by political parties.
-All countries have national women machineries, which are supposed to coordinate and guide state actions towards implementing commitments on gender equality and women’s empowerment however, they often have inadequate capacity to play their strategic role in advance GEWE in the countries.
+All countries have national women machineries, which are supposed to coordinate and guide state actions towards implementing commitments on gender equality and women’s empowerment, however, they often have inadequate capacity to play their strategic role in advance GEWE in the countries.

 Violence against women is endemic due to negative cultural norms and practices.
 Available data indicates that in ESAR, one in four women has experienced physical or sexual violence in her lifetime.
 Violence against girls in school is one of the major contributing factors for high school dropout rates for girls.

-The Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa (2003) positions the right of women to live a life free from gender based violence within the context of the right to life, integrity and security of the person.
+The Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa (2003) positions the right of women to live a life free from gender-based violence within the context of the right to life, integrity and security of the person.
 The Protocol has been ratified by 36 of Africa’s 54 countries, while CEDAW has been ratified by all except two countries.
-At least 36 of the 54 African countries have legislation specifically dealing with VAW in general and/or specific forms of VAW, including domestic violence (in-family), sexual offences, trafficking in women and girls, female genital cutting/mutilation, and sexual harassment.
+At least 36 of the 54 African countries have a legislation specifically dealing with VAW in general and/or specific forms of VAW, including domestic violence (in-family), sexual offences, trafficking in women and girls, female genital cutting/mutilation, and sexual harassment.
 Regional Economic Communities have complementary frameworks.
 For example under the SADC Protocol on Gender and Development state parties are required to, by 2015, enact, enforce and reform (where necessary) legislation on gender-based violence; provide support to victims and rehabilitation to perpetrators; take appropriate measures to prevent trafficking and support victims, and take measures to eliminate traditional norms and practices that perpetuate VAW.
 The member states of the International Conference on the Great Lakes Region (ICGLR) adopted the Protocol on the Prevention and Suppression of Sexual Violence against Women and Children on 30 November 2006.

 ESAR is home to a network of intergovernmental institutions, including the headquarters of the African Union (Ethiopia), the East African Community (Tanzania), the South African Development Community (Botswana), the Intergovernmental Development Authority (Djibouti), the Common Market for Eastern and Southern Africa (Zambia), and the International Conference on the Great Lakes Region (Burundi).
 UN Women has developed partnerships with these institutions.